AC-Polymer-SDL-4/actuator-dispenser/Hardware/README.md

 -	Wires (red and black) + solder/jumper wires
 -	Small screw for tightening connector terminals
 -	Connector terminal with barrel opening
--	metal rod with 2mm diameter
+-	A metal rod with 2mm diameter

 1. If using the optional electronics box, place the UNO R4 microcontroller at the bottom of the box, with the USB port aligned with the rectangular slot at the side of the box
 2. Mount the motor shield above the microcontroller and ensure they are attached securely
 3. To connect the power supply, insert a red wire into the positive (+) terminal and a black wire into the negative (-) terminal of the barrel connector.
-Tighten the screws and gently tug to confirm the wires are secured.
-Then, connect the red wire to the VIN pin and the black wire to the GND pins on the motor shield. <br>
+Tighten the screws and gently tug the wires to confirm they are secured.
+Then, connect the other end of the red wire to the VIN pin and the other end of the black wire to the GND pin on the motor shield. <br>
 <img width="450" alt="19" src="https://github.com/user-attachments/assets/ce17f643-c322-48c5-9257-334810c5d040" />

-4. Wire the actuator: connect the red (positive) wire to the A+ pin and the black (negative) wire to A- on the motor shield.
-Use wire connectors or solder extensions if needed to provide enough slack for movement of the actuator in the CNC gantry.
+4. Wire the actuator: connect the red (positive) wire from the actuator to the A+ pin and the black (negative) wire from the actuator to A- on the motor shield.
+Use wire connectors or solder extensions if needed to ensure the wires are long enough for movement of the actuator in the CNC gantry.
 5. Plug the 12V power supply into the barrel connector.
 6. Connect the microcontroller to your computer using the USB-C / USB-A cable.
 There should be a green light in the microcontroller when connected.